NessieCanCode/SlurmCostManager/README.md

 - Use `make devel-install` to symlink your dist output into `~/.local/share/cockpit/` for live development.
 - Run `make build` or `make` to compile and prepare for release.
-- Use `make check` to run integration tests via Cockpit's VM-based test system :contentReference[oaicite:1]{index=1}.
+- Use `make check` to run integration tests via Cockpit's VM-based test system.
 Cockpit’s `manifest.json` registers your tool under the main menu.
 Your UI files will live in `src/`, built via webpack into `dist/`.

 ## 🌐 Usage